滨海湾 | மரீனா பே

 Thomson-East Coast Line (B?):

-Marina Bay station has two underground Thomson-East Coast Line platforms in a stacked side arrangement, expected to open for passenger service in Year 2021.
+Marina Bay station has two underground Thomson-East Coast Line platforms in a stacked side arrangement, with the Sungei Bedok bound platform above the Woodlands North bound platform and is expected to open for passenger service in Year 2021.

 Marina Bay MRT station has two exits leading to ground level (A and B), of which only Exit A offers barrier-free accessibility for the disabled.
 More exits will be built in the future.